 How to File for Child Support in California

 A court order for child support (such as one you might get during your divorce) doesn't open a child support case.
-Instead, you must file with the Child Support Services agency.
+To open a case, you must file with the Child Support Services agency.
 Here are the steps to follow:

 Step 1: Fill out an application